nikhilpatil12/JokeGenerator/README.md

 # Joke Generator API using Express and Canvas

 This is a simple Express.js application that generates a joke as an SVG image.
 It uses the Canvas library to create the image and serves it through an API endpoint.
+The demo of this API is hosted at [Demo Link](https://jokerr.nikpatil.com/api/image).

 ## Setup